 This is a classic case of putting the cart before the horse.
 This company has decided to interview Product Managers before they hired the Director of Product.
 It is a rookie mistake regardless of the size of the company, but there is no use crying over spilled milk now.
 We have to make the best out of the situation.
 Getting a Product Manager job is not about you, it’s about them.

 There are no guarantees in life and this is no different.
 If we do nothing, we will have nothing.
 Whenever a company says that they will reach out to you when this “offer is filled,” chances are they will not.
 Nothing is impossible, just the likelihood of you ever hearing back from this company is pretty low.
 We need them to hire you first by pitching to them that you are going to dramatically improve their chances of hiring the RIGHT Director.
 The company in this scenario is clearly slipping.
-They only have so much time to interview people throughout the week, and if this Director position was so important, then they have no business interviewing our student.
+They only have so much time to interview people throughout the week, and if this Director position was so important, then they have no business interviewing our member.
 The company does not know what they want.
 You have to help them figure this situation out.

 Get them back on the phone (which is the preferred method of communication for this scenario), then send them a quick email saying simply, “I was thinking about this all day and I might have a solution for everyone.”
 We need to contact the recruiter back and we need to regenerate all those good feelings about you.